arirusso/web-repl/README.md

 This is a Javascript [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) that runs in Ruby.
 Evaluation is done by a web browser instance.

-One use of this is to control the Chrome Developer Console remotely.
+One use of this is to control the Chrome Developer Console remotely as such:

 #### Background

-I was working on a toy program recently that needed the browser to be in full screen mode, which made using the regular Chrome console very difficult to use.
-I came up with this program as an alternative.
+I've been working on a toy project recently that requires browser content to be in fullscreen.
+This makes live coding using the regular Chrome JS console more or less impossible.
+Web-repl is what I came up with as an alternative.

-There are similar tools that run in nodejs for example but since my program uses a Ruby backend anyway, this is convenient for me.
+There are similar tools that run in nodejs and other languages but this is convenient for me because my project uses a Ruby backend anyway.

-It communicates over websocket.

-There is basically no attention to security here, so please use at your own discretion.
+Server/client interaction uses JSON over Websocket.
+There's no extra attention to security here other than what is implicit in Websockets, so please use at your own discretion.

 #### Usage